Is Amherst "need-blind"?

 No, we offer no "merit-based" scholarships of any kind.
 Amherst has been committed to a strictly need-based financial aid program from the college's beginnings early in the 19th century.
 Need is the only criterion for receiving financial aid from Amherst.

-Amherst allows outside scholarships to replace self-help (work), before scholarship aid, in a financial aid award.
+Amherst allows outside scholarships and employer tuition benefits to replace self-help (work), before scholarship aid, in a financial aid award.
 Outside scholarships in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
 Outside scholarships can not replace the expected family contribution.

 Is there assistance for parents?

-Yes, a monthly payment plan is available to help parents spread out payments over a 10-month period.
+Yes, a monthly payment plan is available to help parents spread out each semester's payment over 5 months.

 Is financial aid assured in the future?